 5. Crucial reasoning

-Those working in cyber security may find themselves in situations where they have to make key decisions about the company’s security.
+Those working in cyber security may have to make key decisions about the company’s security.
 Gaining the ability to think critically and make critical decisions can help you with the following:

 - Make the proper inquiries.